AlexeiakaTechnik/AJAX_security-integration-in-Home_Assistant/README.md

 [![Open this in Home Assistant](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?repository_url=https%3A%2F%2Fgithub.com%2Fnielsfaber%2Falarmo)

-ALARMO Integration is unfortunatly only configured via UI, so the process is a bit tedious.
+ALARMO Integration is unfortunately only configured via UI, so the process is a bit tedious.
 Alarmo is intentionally designed to be UI-configured for most settings.
 There is a possible way to carefully edit .storage/alarmo JSON files manually, but I would not reccomend it as mistakes can lead to breaking your HA config.
 I have had a situation once when dirty edits in HA files led to me restoring full HA Backup through it's console CLI.

 Basically in ALARMO you should configure Areas or use default Alarmo area(these are separate virtual alarm sets, I have 2 Levels/Floors as two families live in the house, and one Area for enviromental Alarms - like fire/water/electrical/etc.), configure Modes you will use(I have Armed Away and Armed Night configured for Security Alarms and only Armed Away for Enviromental Alarms).